-A hot-air balloon safari over the Okavango Delta in Botswana is a thrilling adventure.
+A hot-air balloon safari over the Okavango Delta is a thrilling adventure – one of the best Botswana safari experiences.
 You’re suspended in a wicker basket above this marshy waterland with the sun peeping over the horizon and a waking wilderness below you.
 This is game viewing like you’ve never experienced it before.

 Our Okavango Delta balloon safari began long before sunrise.
 My partner and I were woken in our luxurious safari tent by the first twitter of birds.
 We got up, dressed warmly and joined a group on the back of an open 4×4.